Elliott Mealer: Professional career

-NFL (2013)

 As a free agent, Mealer joined the NFL on April 27, 2013, upon signing a 3-year contract with the New Orleans Saints for $1,495,000, including a guaranteed $5,000 signing bonus.
 Mealer was assigned to play as a guard but was released on August 31, 2013 as a result of the team's final roster cuts.

-AFL (2014)

-Mealer joined the Arena Football League upon signing with the SaberCats on July 5, 2014.
+Mealer joined the Arena Football League upon signing with the San Jose SaberCats on July 5, 2014.

-FXFL (2014)

-Mealer joined the Omaha Mammoths in 2014 however, the team ceased operations the same year.
+Mealer joined the Omaha Mammoths of the Fall Experimental Football League in 2014 however, the team ceased operations the same year.

 Acting career

 In 2020, Mealer appeared in a Geico commercial about a baby reveal.

 Personal life

 During December 2007, Mealer survived a car accident that killed Mealer's girlfriend and his father.
 Mealer's brother Brock was paralyzed from the waist down in the same accident.
 His brother began physical therapy with the help of former U-M strength coach Mike Barwis.